23 Most Popular Venezuelan Foods

 The Apurian region offers a wide and varied range of Creole delicacies using river fish, fried yucca, and much more.

-This plain dish is the main food of the state.
-Made with roasted chiguire, white rice, slices of ripe fried plantain, and a good piece of cheese.
+This simple dish is the state’s most popular meal, made with roasted chiguire (a large rodent), white rice, slices of ripe fried plantain, and a good piece of cheese.

 In this dish, unlike those mentioned above, everything is prepared separately.
 The rice and bananas are prepared individually as is the chiguire, whose preparation is the same as that of the fish pisillo.